PrakharChaturvedi/Obsidian/THE VAULT/Mongo DB/Mongo DB Notes.md

 ```
 - Element query operator :
 	- Returns data based on fields existence or data types.
-	- $exists : Matches documents that have the specified field.
+	- `$exists` : Matches documents that have the specified field.
+	- `$type` : Selects documents if a field is of the specified type.
+	- Example :
+		- `db.students.find(hasMacbook : {$exists : true})` : returns the document which satisfies condition.
+		- ```db.students.find(hasMacBook : {
+			    exixts : ture,
+				$type : "bool"
+				}})```
-	-
+- Evaluation operators :
+	- `$expr` : It takes a MongoDB expression as its argument and returns, the result of expression.
+You can use this operator to perform comparis